Responsible Conduct of Research

-The Responsible Conduct of Research (RCR) Plan involves the education and mentorship of faculty, staff, and students involved in projects sponsored by the National Science Foundation (NSF) and the Public Health Service (PHS) at VSU.
+The Responsible Conduct of Research (RCR) Plan involves the education and mentorship of faculty, staff, and students involved in projects sponsored by the National Science Foundation (NSF), the U.S. Department of Agriculture (USDA) and the Public Health Service (PHS) at VSU.

 All are required to take the RCR modules provided by the CITI program.
 These modules are research-area specific and are accessed via http://www.citiprogram.org.
 Investigators at Virginia State University (VSU) should register online at the latter site and associate themselves with VSU.
 Compliance with this research education requirement will be monitored by OSRP.

 This policy has been created to ensure compliance with the latest Public Health Service (PHS) and National Institutes of Health (NIH) FCOI regulations, 42 CFR Part 50 Subpart F-Promoting Objectivity in Research,as well as the National Science Foundation’s conflict of interest policies for promoting objectivity in research.
 It is now mandatory that all Investigators disclose their Significant Financial Interests (SFIs) by completing the Financial Interests Report Form.